heremaps/here-sdk-examples/README.md

 ### Get Started for iOS
 1. Copy the `heresdk.framework` file of the HERE SDK for iOS to the example app's root folder.
 2. To run the app, you need to add your HERE credentials (`accessKeyId` and `accessKeySecret`) to the `AppDelegate.swift` file of the project.

 ### Get Started for Flutter
 1. Unzip the downloaded HERE SDK for Flutter _package_.
 This folder contains various files including documentation assets.
 2. Inside you will also find a TAR file that contains the HERE SDK for Flutter _plugin_.
 It contains the iOS and Android native frameworks.
 3. Now unzip the TAR file and rename the folder to 'here_sdk' and place it to the `plugins` folder inside the example app's directory.
 The folder structure should look like this: `hello_map/plugins/here_sdk`.
 4. Set your HERE SDK credentials (accessKeyId and accessKeySecret) to the `main.dart` file of the project.
 5. Start an Android emulator or an iOS simulator and execute `flutter run` from the app's directory - or run the app from within your IDE.

+## More Resources

+- If you are interested to see a demo of the features the HERE SDK has to offer - or if you simply want to see all features in action, check the [HERE WeGo](https://www.here.com/products/wego) application.
+This app uses the same technology stack that empowers the HERE SDK.
+- Alternatively, you can build and run the _Reference Application_ (available only for Flutter) which you can find as an [open-source project on GitHub](https://github.com/heremaps/here-sdk-ref-app-flutter).
+This app shows most features of the _Navigate Edition_ including the features from the _Explore Edition_ in an release-ready app with easy-to-understand UX flows and reusable UI assets.

 ## Get in Touch
 - Information on how to contribute to this project can be found [here](CONTRIBUTING.md).